mingyuchoo/haskell-study-series/Database/postgresql-persist-init/README.md

 This project provides three server variants and database migration executables to showcase patterns with Persistent and Esqueleto.

 **Note**: This project has been refactored to follow Clean Architecture principles.
-See `CLEAN_ARCHITECTURE.md` for detailed documentation of the new structure.
+See `docs/CLEAN_ARCHITECTURE.md` for detailed documentation of the new structure.

-**Test Status**: The existing tests in the `test/` directory still reference the old module structure and will need to be updated to work with the new Clean Architecture.
-The core functionality has been preserved but the module organization has changed.
+**Test Status**: The tests in the `test/` directory have been updated to work with the new Clean Architecture.
+The core functionality has been preserved and the module organization follows Clean Architecture patterns.

 ## Features